wp-plugins/custom-facebook-feed/README.txt

 = Can I display feeds from multiple Facebook pages? =

 Yep.
-You set your default Facebook page ID in the plugin's settings but then you can define different page IDs in the shortcodes you use to show multiple feeds from different Facebook pages.
+You set your default Facebook page ID in the plugin's settings but then you can define different Facebook page IDs in the shortcodes you use to show multiple feeds from different Facebook pages.
 Just use the id option in your shortcode like so: id=another_page_id.

-= Can I show photos and videos in my feed? =
+= Can I show photos and videos in my Custom Facebook feed? =

-This plugin only allows you to display textual updates from your feed.
+This free plugin only allows you to display textual updates from your Facebook feed.
 To display photos and videos in your feed you need to upgrade to the PRO version of the plugin.
 Try out a demo of the PRO version on the [Custom Facebook Feed website](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the PRO version [here](http://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed PRO").

-= Can I show the comments associated with each post? =
+= Can I show the comments associated with each Facebook post? =

 For this feature please upgrade to the [PRO version of the plugin](http://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed PRO").

 = Is the content of my feed crawlable by search engines? =

 It sure is.
-Unlike other Facebook plugins which use iframes to embed your feed into your page once it's loaded, the Custom Facebook Feed uses PHP to embed your feed content directly into your page.
+Unlike other Facebook plugins which use iframes to embed your feed into your page once it's loaded, the Custom Facebook Feed uses PHP to embed your Facebook feed content directly into your page.
 This adds dynamic, search engine crawlable content to your site.

 = How do I embed the feed directly into a WordPress page template? =